As Hamas goes to Egypt, where do the Gaza truce talks stand?

 Pro-Palestine student protests spread in second week of demonstrations

-Here’s what we know about the state of the talks and why they matter at a time when Israel’s war has already killed more than 34,500 Palestinians, mostly women and children.
+Here’s what we know about the state of the talks and why they matter at a time when Israel’s war has already killed nearly 34,500 Palestinians, mostly women and children.

 What has happened with the talks in April?